-- They understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - They are expected to know and understand school policies on the use of mobile phones, digital cameras and hand held devices. - They should also know and understand school policies on the taking/use of images and on cyber bullying. - They understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's E-safety policy covers their actions out of school, if related to their membership of the school.
+- They have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - They are expected to know and understand school policies on the use of mobile phones, digital cameras and hand held devices. - They should also know and understand school policies on the taking/use of images and on cyber bullying. - They understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety policy covers their actions out of school, if related to their membership of the school.